-For details, see LDAP-based monitoring.
+For details, refer to LDAP-based monitoring.

 JMX connection handlers offer remote access.

-For details, see JMX-based monitoring.
+For details, refer to JMX-based monitoring.

 SNMP connection handlers enable remote access.

-For details, see SNMP-based monitoring.
+For details, refer to SNMP-based monitoring.

 You can configure alerts to be sent over JMX or SMTP (mail).

-For details, see Alerts.
+For details, refer to Alerts.

 Replication conflicts are found in the directory data.

-For details, see Replication Conflicts.
+For details, refer to Replication conflicts.

 Server tools, such as the